 3. Microsoft OneNote

-This excellent program allows users to input text, images, media files and even drawings into digital notebook.
-It’s available on Windows PC, Mac, Android and iOS mobile devices.
+This excellent program allows users to input text, images, media files, and even drawings into a digital notebook.
+It's available on Windows PC, Mac, Android, and iOS mobile devices.
 Searching for every bit of information is effortless, and handwriting recognition is flawless.
 OneNote supports Freeform data, which means you can align text and other objects the way you please.

 So, you can finally make sense of those chemistry notes for the HSC, or organize your math entries better.
 The latest version of the software also enables students to use Optical Character Recognition for searching specific words within images.
 It's always a good idea to backup data, and good news is that the support for Dropbox is added, apart from the Microsoft's OneDrive cloud storage.